Eleanor Stackhouse Atkinson

-Eleanor Stackhouse Atkinson (1863 – November 4, 1942) was an American author, journalist and teacher.
+Eleanor Stackhouse Atkinson (January 7, 1863 – November 4, 1942) was an American writer, journalist and teacher.

-Early years
+Marriage

-She was born Eleanor Stackhouse in Rensselaer, Indiana, and later married Francis Blake Atkinson, himself also an author—the couple had children Dorothy Blake (b.
+Born Eleanor Stackhouse in Rensselaer, Indiana, she later married Francis Blake Atkinson, also an author.
+The couple had two daughters, Dorothy Blake (b.
 1892) and Frances Eleanor (b.
 1899).

 Career

 She taught in schools in both Indianapolis and Chicago.
 She wrote for the Chicago Tribune as a stunt girl reporter under the pseudonym "Nora Marks" from 1888 to 1890, and later became publisher of the Little Chronicle Publishing Company, Chicago; this published several of her own works, along with other educational books and the Little Chronicle, an illustrated newspaper intended for young children.